 The next section (Figure D), asks you to choose an operating system for your VM.
 Clicking the Change button will give you access to several OS choices, mostly sticking to variations of Linux.
 Each one of those OS choices has separate versions available.
 Choose the OS and version that best fits your VM needs.

-The next section (Figure E) asks questions about access, allowed APIs, and firewall configurations.
+The next section (Figure E) asks questions about access, allowed APIs and firewall configurations.
 You can specify access to your VM to a specific individual or group or open it to the entire organization.
 The APIs made available to the VM will be determined by its overall function.
 Application development will likely require more API access, not less.

 The firewall settings will determine whether your VM will be accessible via internet protocols HTTP and HTTPS.

 When you are satisfied with your choices, click the Create button located at the bottom of the configuration screen.
 The creation and deployment process will take a minute or two.
-As you can see in Figure F, after following these steps you now have an active virtual machine listed on your Google Cloud Platform console page.
+As you can see in Figure F, after following these steps you now have an active VM listed on your Google Cloud Platform console page.